+Videos can be produced as an individual or a group of up to 5 members.
 Video submissions should be no longer than five (5) minutes in length (unless noted differently in class description.).
 Videos are to be original and a result of the member's current year's work.
 Criteria for judging shall include: (1) Evidence of story line (2) Use of camera angles (3) Use of zooming techniques and (4) Smoothness of scene changes.
 Image and sound quality will be considered in relation to equipment available to and used by exhibitor.
 All videos should comply with copyright regulations and display an image that is appropriate for 4-H audiences.
 No time or date should be imprinted on the video footage.
 All videos should include an opening title screen, as well as closing credits, which include date of production, name of video exhibitor and research sources if appropriate.
 All Video/Filmmaking exhibitors must include a printed copy of materials, which will remain on display.
+Photo/Model releases from individuals appearing in the videos are required unless the video is of a group in a public place where identification would not be an issue.
+The photo release can be obtained at go.illinois.edu/PhotographyProject.

-Commercial or Promotional Video (SF 50324)
+Commercial or Promotional Video Individual (SF 50324a) Group (SF50234b)